mucahidbal/android-basic-uvc-camera/README.md

 # android-basic-uvc-camera
-Basic UVC camera management activity
+Basic UVC camera management activity to read MRZ from Passports and ID Cards.